-A late withdrawal is withdrawal from a course after the course has ended to assist students who have experienced severe medical or personal circumstances that negatively impacted their ability to be academically successful.
-Students should present a request as soon as possible after the end of the affected semester.
+A late withdraw is withdrawal from a course after the course has ended.
+This process is designed to assist students who have experienced unforeseen, serious and extenuating circumstances outside the student’s control that have negatively impacted the ability to be academically successful.
+Students should present a request as soon as possible after the end of the impacted semester.

 Any withdrawal request that occurs prior to the end of the course should be completed according to the official withdrawal procedures.

 Any life circumstance that could not have been reasonably expected to occur during the semester in question would be considered unforeseen.
 Incidences of health related issues that could not have been planned may fall in this category.
 However, matters related to chronic medical conditions may not always be classified as unforeseen.

 The policy explicitly cites “serious” personal or family illness or accident as extenuating circumstances.
 Anything severe enough to warrant a late withdrawal should normally be so severe as to be a complete hindrance to completing the semester at all.
 Likewise, this means that whatever is severe enough to justify a late withdrawal in any class should normally prevent students from continuing their studies at all and should normally affect all of a student’s classes.
 Hence it will be unusual for a petition for a withdrawal for a single class or for only some of the classes, but not others, to be successful.
 Under some circumstances, this may be justified.

 - “Outside the Student’s Control”